Frequently Asked Questions

 What is a section 10B permit and do we need one?

 What is Hire or reward?

-Who can drive our MPV or minibus when operated using a section 19 or 10b permit?
+Who can drive our minibus operated using section 19 or 22 permits?

 Do we need to carry out Driver Licence Checks?